Field Notes

 Category 2: Stakeholder communication

-Asked by the panelist who’ll work with this person across team boundaries — typically a PM, a partner team lead, or a hiring manager from a different function.
+Asked by the panelist who’ll work with this person across team boundaries, on a small team that’s often whoever they’ll hand off to or take direction from day to day, a shift lead, a department head, or a manager from a different function.

 5. Tell me about a time you had to explain a complex decision to a non-technical stakeholder.
 What changed about how you explained it compared to how you’d explain it to a peer?